-1 (vii) After receiving a referral, the RHC shall conduct a formal review within seven 2 (7) calendar days to assess whether the individual meets the above criteria for placement in restrictive housing.
-The RHC shall base this review on a face-to- 3 face interview with the incarcerated individual and a review of relevant documents including any documents provided by the incarcerated person in 4 response to the referral.
+(307) 1 2 (vii) After receiving a referral, the RHC shall conduct a formal review within seven (7) calendar days to assess whether the individual meets the above criteria for placement in restrictive housing.
+The RHC shall base this review on a face-to- 3 face interview with the incarcerated individual and a review of relevant documents including any documents provided by the incarcerated person in response to the referral.
 Incarcerated individuals can request an opportunity to 5 have witnesses heard regarding factual disputes in response to the referral, to be permitted at the RHC's discretion.
 If the RHC determines, based on this 6 review, that the incarcerated individual meets the criteria for restrictive housing, they will assign the individual for placement in Restrictive Housing Step 1 or 7 Restrictive Housing Step 2 as appropriate.
-8 (viii) The RHC shall meet at least weekly to review referrals, conduct scheduled reviews of individual placements as outlined in Section III(D)(1) (Out-of-Cell 9 Time Section), and, in their discretion, review any requests for re-evaluation 10 received from incarcerated individuals currently in Restrictive Housing.
-The RHC shall document these meetings in written notes including how many 11 requests and/or referrals were reviewed, how many individuals were admitted to, released from, or moved between Steps in the Restrictive Housing Settings, 12 and the reasons for the RHC's decisions as to each.
-13 (ix) Individuals shall be moved from Step 1 to Step 2, and from Step 2 to General 14 Population, based on clearly outlined, written criteria to include an absence of serious assaultive behavior and no major disciplinary reports during the period 15 of placement immediately prior to the review.
-The presumption shall be that individuals are to be released as quickly as possible back into General 16 Population, consistent with safety and security needs.
-The RHC has the authority to release any individual at any time to a General Population setting or 17 to move an individual from Step 1 to Step 2 or Step 2 to Step 1 in accordance 18 with the policies and procedures, set forth herein.
-19 (x) Individuals with SMI shall not be placed in Restrictive Housing, Recreate Alone Status ("Step 1") unless the criteria outlined in Section III(D)(1) has been 20 met and subject to the safeguards contained in that section.

-ACSO shall notify and consult with AFBH clinical staff, as appropriate, within twenty-four (24) hours of placing any Behavioral Health Clients in Restrictive Housing at which time AFBH shall assess the individual to determine whether such placement is contraindicated due to mental health concerns.
+(308) 8 (viii) The RHC shall meet at least weekly to review referrals, conduct scheduled reviews of individual placements as outlined in Section III(D)(1) (Out-of-Cell Time Section) and in their discretion reviews are section.
+10 Time Section), and, in their discretion, review any requests for re-evaluation received from incarcerated individuals currently in Restrictive Housing.
+The RHC shall document these meetings in written notes including how many 11 requests and/or referrals were reviewed, how many individuals were admitted 12 to, released from, or moved between Steps in the Restrictive Housing Settings, and the reasons for the RHC's decisions as to each.
+(309) 13 (ix) Individuals shall be moved from Step 1 to Step 2, and from Step 2 to General 14 Population, based on clearly outlined, written criteria to include an absence of serious assaultive behavior and no major disciplinary reports during the period 15 of placement immediately prior to the review.
+The presumption shall be that 16 individuals are to be released as quickly as possible back into General Population, consistent with safety and security needs.
+The RHC has the 17 authority to release any individual at any time to a General Population setting or to move an individual from Step 1 to Step 2 or Step 2 to Step 1 in accordance 18 with the policies and procedures, set forth herein.
+(310) 19 (x) Individuals with SMI shall not be placed in Restrictive Housing, Recreate Alone Status ("Step 1") unless the criteria outlined in Section III(D)(1) has been 20 met and subject to the safeguards contained in that section.
+(311) 21 (xi) ACSO shall notify and consult with AFBH clinical staff, as appropriate, within 22 twenty-four (24) hours of placing any Behavioral Health Clients in Restrictive Housing at which time AFBH shall assess the individual to determine whether 23 such placement is contraindicated due to mental health concerns.
 AFBH shall offer to conduct this assessment in a confidential setting.
-This assessment shall be documented and, if placement is contraindicated, ACSO shall work with AFBH to identify and implement appropriate alternatives and/or mitigating measures.

-(xii) Development and implementation of a formal process for the admission, review and release of individuals to and from the Therapeutic Housing Units shall include the development of a Therapeutic Housing Committee ("THC").
-The THC shall be chaired by an AFBH representative at the supervisory level or
+This assessment shall 24 be documented and, if placement is contraindicated, ACSO shall work with 25 AFBH to identify and implement appropriate alternatives and/or mitigating measures.
+(312) 26 (xii) Development and implementation of a formal process for the admission, review 27 and release of individuals to and from the Therapeutic Housing Units shall include the development of a Therapeutic Housing Committee ("THC").
+The 28 THC shall be chaired by an AFBH representative at the supervisory level or